Lent (54)

 Read more...

 I think today in the readings we are being asked not to forget.
 This past Wednesday we all came together to receive ashes and mark the beginning of Lent.
 The Church offered two statements as the ashes were imposed.
-The first was ‘Repent, and believe in the Gospel’, which I …
+The first was ‘Repent, and believe in the Gospel’, …

 7 min (1,399 words)